svalenti52/Alive_10_Years/README.md

 Chapter 11 - The Problem of the n-Liars

+    Problem: Given that n people tell the truth with a common probability p, what is the probability that something told to a chain of them individually, secretly, and with probabilities of truth being independent for each one, that the original message comes out?
+The "chain" refers to them being in a line, the first one told secretly the message, the first then secretly telling the second, and so on.
+The possibilities for the message are greatly simplified by allowing it to be "yes" or "no" only.

 Chapter 12 - The Inconvenience of a Law

 Chapter 13 - When the Superbowl is a Blowout